 Other medical treatments also carry the risk of decreased selenium.
 These include gastric bypass surgery and dialysis.

 Even before doctors can detect thyroid issues, selenium deficiency symptoms may be apparent.
 It can result in weight gain, frequent illness, hair loss, and fatigue.

 Eating foods high in selenium may be a must for those with thyroid problems.
-The amount of the mineral these plants have depend on the quality of the soil.
+The amount of the mineral these plants have depends on the quality of the soil.

 For people in North America, this is rarely an issue.
 One exception may be eating too many food sources from Asia or Eastern Europe.